-Vancouver Aquarium

-Western Canada Marine Response

-Corporation

-Environmental emergency management in Canada is a shared responsibility, relying on ongoing cooperation and communication between federal, First Nation, provincial, local government, and private sector.
+Western Canada Marine Response Corporation Environmental emergency management in Canada is a shared responsibility, relying on ongoing cooperation and communication between federal, First Nation, provincial, local government, and private sector.

-The Appendix, Agency Specific Summary of Participant Roles, Jurisdictions and Capabilities, provides additional information about those involved in the development of the Plan how they can be contacted, jurisdiction or mandate, any capacity for response they may have and whether or not they have additional plans, policies and guidelines that relate to preparedness and response in Canada and this region.
+The appendix, Agency Specific Summary of Participant Roles, Jurisdictions and Capabilities, provides additional information about those involved in the development of this plan how they can be contacted, jurisdiction or mandate, any capacity for response they may have and whether or not they have additional plans, policies and guidelines that relate to preparedness and response in Canada and this region.